 Indian products have had a demand in the market since the ancient ages.
-The artefacts that were made out of just the household in India had a huge demand in the European market.
+The artifacts that were made out of just the household in India had a huge demand in the European market.
 In addition to this, the textile industry i.e. the cotton fabric that was weaved in India had a huge demand over the world.
 There was a time where China would import Indian Khadi to be dressed from head to toe.
 Yet, China beat India and a lot of other European countries.
 What changed the Chinese economy?

-An Agrarian society transformed itself into an Industry driven country with manufacture of numerous goods that the world did not know it needed.
+An Agrarian society transformed itself into an Industry driven country with the manufacture of numerous goods that the world did not know it needed.
 What caused the transformation?
 Up to the year 1978, the country’s GDP growth was on an average of 6% but post that it gradually took a rise to 9.4%.
 Several years it even touched 13%.
 After several economic measures taken up by the government in the field of encouraging new business, training workers, increase in the number of workers China’s productivity gains accumulated to 42% of China’s growth between 1979-94.
-China undertook massive retraining program to boost their economy, one of the major retraining program was to ‘Skill the Labour.
+China undertook a massive retraining program to boost their economy, one of the major retraining programs was to ‘Skill the Labour.

 Post-1978, China saw 17% growth in labor productivity and efficiency, productivity’s share of output growth exceeded 50%.
 Additionally, China undertook the “Three Year 10 Million Program”, where the motive was to train 10 million laid-off workers within 3 years.
 This allowed the trainees to master a specified occupation, enhance their skill set, change their employment method allowing them to be re-employed.
 In addition to this, the government had estimated to train 12.22 million laid-off workers however, ended up training 13.58 million.
 The program has still reaped benefits to China, as per 2014, the skilled labor force had risen to more than 165 million, with those classified as highly skilled reaching nearly 48 million.